sverch/willitlink/README.md

     bash ~/projects/willitlink/willitlink\_gen.sh --dd --mute -j 8

 This should populate the ~/projects/willitlink directory with a file called dep\_graph.json.
 This is a file in a format that is readable by the graph library in dep\_graph.py.
-See wil.py for examples of how to use this library.
+See find\_leaks.py for an example of how to use this library.